-Cubs Passive-Agressively Imply That Brewers’ Eric Thames Is Cheating
+Cubs Passive-Aggressively Imply Brewers’ Eric Thames Is Using PEDs

 “You start thinking about Ken Griffey Jr., Manny Ramirez when he went to the Dodgers, Barry Bonds,” Bosio said.
 “You’re talking about some of the greatest players to ever play this game.
 So, yeah, it’s probably a ‘head-scratcher’ because nobody knows who this guy is.
 And when he was here before, his body has changed.
 But, like I said, I’ll leave that to everyone else and we’re just gonna try to worry about how to pitch him better and get him out.”

-It certainly seems like the Cubs have an issue with Thames, or maybe they are just upset that they’ll have to face him another 10 times this season.
+It certainly seems like the Cubs have an issue with Thames, who has a career high of 12 homers in a season.
+Or maybe they’re just upset that they’ll have to face him another 10 times this season.

 Thumbnail photo via Caylor Arnold/USA TODAY Sports Images